KRakeesh04/s1/src/content/docs/programming-fundamentals/c-book/13-arduino.md

 The most popular boards contain a USB connector that is used to provide power and connectivity for uploading your software onto the board.
 Figure 4.3 shows the basic components of an Arduino Uno.

-The “Microcontroller” is the most important part of this board.
-It stores and executes the programs.
-All the other components are used as supporting units for this microcontroller’s functions.

 The “Mini USB Socket” is used to connect the board to a computer using a standard USB mini cable.
 This can be used to power the board.
 The “External